 A considerable body of research on learning has found that we cannot simply be fed knowledge.
-We need to construct our own meaning of the world, using information we have gathered and were taught and our own experiences with the world.
+We need to construct our own meaning of the world, using information we have gathered and were taught and our own experiences with the world (see, e.g., Bransford, Brown & Cocking, 2000; Brown, Collins, & Duguid, 1989; Pellegrino, Chudowsky, & Glaser, 2001).
 Thus, assessments cannot just ask students to repeat back information they have received.
 Students must also be asked to demonstrate that they have accurately constructed meaning about what they have been taught.
 Furthermore, students must be given the opportunity to engage in the construction of meaning.
 Authentic tasks not only serve as assessments but also as vehicles for such learning.

-Authentic assessments provide multiple paths to demonstration of learning

-We all have different strengths and weaknesses in how we learn.
-Similarly, we are different in how we can best demonstrate what we have learned.
-Regarding the traditional assessment model, answering multiple-choice questions does not allow for much variability in how students demonstrate the knowledge and skills they have acquired.
+Authentic assessments provide multiple paths to demonstration of learning for much variability in how students demonstrate the knowledge and skills they have acquired.
 On the one hand, that is a strength of tests because it makes sure everyone is being compared on the same domains in the same manner which increases the consistency and comparability of the measure.
 On the other hand, testing favors those who are better test-takers and does not give students any choice in how they believe they can best demonstrate what they have learned.